panoskob91/PKCoreDataKit/README.md

 ## Usage

 The central class is the PKCoreDataManager.
 To manage core data functions an instance of an PKContentManager should be created.
 The initializer initWithCoreDataFileName should be used.
+The fileName passed is the name of the .xcdatamodeld file.

 ```
 let coreDataManager = CoreDataManager(fileName: "<file name>")